nbeversl/urtext_docs/Reference Documentation/README.md

 The documentation is in active development.
 It may be incomplete or behind features/functionality of Urtext.
 Edits and revisions are encouraged in the form of issues and pull requests (https://github.com/nbeversl/urtext-docs/pulls, https://github.com/nbeversl/urtext-docs/issues).

-## Installation and Setup for the Sublime Text Implementation
+## Installation and Setup in Sublime Text